AntonioTorres23/OpenGL_Notes/Geometry Shader.md

 ```

 Because the geometry shader acts on a set of vertices as its input, its input data from the vertex shader is always represented as arrays of vertex data even though we only have a single vertex right now.

+We don't necessarily have to use interface blocks to transfer data to the geometry shader.
+We could have also written it as.

+`in vec3 outColor[];`

+This works if the vertex shader forwarded the color vector as `out vec3 outColor;`.
+However, interface blocks are easier to work with in shaders like the geometry shader.
+In practice, geometry shader inputs can get quite large and grouping them in one large interface block array makes a lot more sense.

+We should also declare an output color vector for the next fragment shader stage.

+`out vec3 fColor;`

+Because the fragment shader expects only a single (interpolated) color it doesn't make sense to forward multiple colors.
+The `fColor` vector is thus not an array, but a single vector.
+When emitting a vertex, that vertex will store the last stored value in `fColor` as that vertex's output value.
+For the houses,